-LAF EDIT welcomes Cavaliero Finn, Ed Cross, Gibbons & Nicholas, Jaggedart, MADEINBRITALY, Outside In, Robert Young Antiques, Ruup & Form, Candida Stevens Gallery, Ting-Ying and Vessel Gallery.
+LAF EDIT welcomed; Cavaliero Finn, Ed Cross, Gibbons & Nicholas, Jaggedart, MADEINBRITALY, Outside In, Robert Young Antiques, Ruup & Form, Candida Stevens Gallery, Ting-Ying and Vessel Gallery.

-jaggedart presents works by four female artists whose practice is embedded in heritage, inspired by storytelling and rituals, creating pieces using traditional ways of making and infused with new narratives.
+jaggedart presented works by four female artists whose practice is embedded in heritage, inspired by storytelling and rituals, creating pieces using traditional ways of making and infused with new narratives.

 Thurle Wright, Tapestry Sampler II [Detail] 2020.
 Courtesy of JAGGEDART